opensumi/docs/docs/integrate/universal-integrate-case/custom-command.en.md

 ## Overview

-The two main scenarios in which the command is used are as follows.
+The two main scenarios to employ comand are as follows.

 ### Extension

-The commands in OpenSumi can be used in the extension by the following example:
+OpenSumi commands can be used in the extension by the following example:

 ```ts
 import { commands, Uri } from 'sumi';